sofienkaabar/the-book-of-trading-strategies/README.md

 👋 Hi, I’m @sofienkaabar

-👀 This will be the Book of Trading Strategies' repository
+👀 This will be the Book of Trading Strategies' repository.

-📫 You can reach me on LinkedIn if you wish to buy the PDF version
+📫 You can reach me on LinkedIn if you wish to buy the PDF version.